djwyen/24914-affix-productivity/README.md

 ## Results
-My analysis is slightly different than Baayen and Renouf's in that I analyze by year, and not by chunks of tokens.
-Each year in COHA has a different total number of words and isn't dated finer than the year timescale, so this analysis was not possible.
+My analysis is slightly different than Baayen and Renouf's in that I analyze by year instead of by chunks of tokens.
+Each year in COHA has a different total number of words and isn't dated finer than the year timescale, so their chunk-based analysis was not possible.
 As a result, I instead normalize by dividing the count for each year by the total number of words in that year.
 I plot my results below.
 ![Plot of % neologisms over time](Figure_1.png)
 ![Plot of # of neologisms over time](Figure_2.png)
 My analysis does not replicate Baayen and Renouf's result.
 While I also find that *-ness* is more productive than *-ity*, the discrepancy is not as large as that found by Baayen and Renouf.
 Furthermore, we do not observe the increasing productivity of *-ness* in the time period from 1989-1992.